7 Wonders of India - Architectural Beauty You Must Visit in 2024

 • Beautify public spaces: Enhancing the city’s aesthetics.

-• They completed the entire park in just 6 months.
+• The park was completed in just 6 months.

-• It was inaugurated on February 21, 2019 by the then Home Minister of India, Rajnath Singh.
+• It was inaugurated on February 21, 2019, by the former Home Minister of India, Rajnath Singh.

 4. Environmental Impact and Tourism:

-• The park aligns with Swachh Bharat Abhiyan (Clean-Up India Campaign).
+• The park aligns with the initiative of Swachh Bharat Abhiyan (Clean-Up India Campaign).

 • It demonstrates how creativity turns waste into wealth.